jjvanzon/JJs-Reference-Architecture/code-style.md

 </td></tr></table>

 Reason:
-Some may say using `public` fields makes the interface less stable.
+Some may say using `public` fields makes the `interface` less stable.
 Fields may look similar to `properties` from the outside.
 However, frameworks may expect `properties`, not fields.
 This makes it harder to use fields in reusable functions and may cause compatibility issues.

 ### Public Members for Internal Classes

-`Internal` classes are preferred not to have `internal` members.
+The use of `internal` members is not recommended within `internal` classes.

 <table><tr><th class="green">Recommended</th><th class="red">Less Preferred</th></tr><tr><td markdown="1" class="green">